Skip to main content

 tcb fn publish-version app

-tcb fn publish-version app "Fixed login logic issue"
+tcb fn publish-version app "Fixed login logic issues"

-tcb fn publish-version app "v1.2.0: Added user profiling feature"
+tcb fn publish-version app "v1.2.0: added new user profile feature"

 View Version List